SpongePowered/Schematic-Specification/versions/schematic-3.md

 [Named Binary Tag](http://minecraft.gamepedia.com/NBT_format) (NBT) is a binary format used by Minecraft for various files and storage of data.
 Its many supported types are used throughout this specification as a means of what *expected* tags are used, and how the data is stored using the tag type.

 ##### <a name="defResourceLocation"></a>Resource Location
 Resources identified by a Resource Location have an identifier string which is made up of two sections, the domain and the resource name, written as `domain:name`.
 If the domain is not specified then it is assumed to be `minecraft`.
 For example `planks` would identify the same resource as `minecraft:planks` as the `minecraft:` prefix is implicit.
-Many examples of resource locations can be found [on the minecraft wiki for Java Edition](https://minecraft.gamepedia.com/Java_Edition_data_values).
+Many examples of resource locations can be found [on the Minecraft wiki for Java Edition](https://minecraft.gamepedia.com/Java_Edition_data_values).

 ##### <a name="defBlockState"></a>Block State
 A Block State is an instance of a block type with a set of extra data used to further define the material or properties.
 The additional data varies by block type and a complete listing of vanilla types is available [here](http://minecraft.gamepedia.com/Block_states).
 Mods can add additional block types and properties.
 A state is always referencable by a [resource location](#defResourceLocation).

 ##### <a name="defBlockEntity"></a>BlockEntity
 A special Entity that resides at a position with a correlated [blockstate](#defBlockState).
 Specifically, these are instances that can have complex data contained within them and may perform various operations in the world and as a result, their data is stored separately and otherwise too complex to store as a [`BlockState`](#defBlockState).
 Examples of these include chests, furnaces, beacons, etc. where their data is specific to each position they may exist.
-More information on these can be read on the [minecraft wiki](https://minecraft.gamepedia.com/Block_entity).
+More information on these can be read on the [Minecraft wiki](https://minecraft.gamepedia.com/Block_entity).

 ##### <a name="defEntityType"></a>Entity Type
 An Entity Type is a literal type of an `Entity` that is represented as a [Resource Location](#defResourceLocation).
 The additional data varies by entity type and a complete listing of vanilla types is available [here](https://minecraft.gamepedia.com/Java_Edition_data_values#Entity_IDs).